quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

               withPassword: certPassword)
 #endif
 ```
-Many email servers require you to connect securely via TLS/SSL, like Gmail.
+Many email servers require you to connect securely via TLS/SSL.
 So here we create an `SSL` configuration that we'll use to connect to our SMTP server.
 Because of current discrepencies between the native security libraries available on macOS and Linux, we must use different methods depending on the OS we are working on.
 This demo uses self-signed certificates--this [blog post](https://developer.ibm.com/swift/2016/09/22/securing-kitura-part-1-enabling-ssltls-on-your-swift-server/) details how I generated them.

 ```swift
 // The handle to the SMTP server with your login info